CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 * The project repo has a badge reporting on the coverage of our code from Codecov, so we can easily tell how many tests are passing.

 Package Distribution:
-* Our package is pip installable using the editable option pointing to a local file system.
+* Our package is pip installable through [PiPy](https://pypi.org/project/ADG4/).
-* Specific step by step instructions for how to download and install our package are provided above in the How to Use section.
+* Users can simply run the command `pip install ADG4` to download and install our package.
-* As a brief summary, `ADG4` can be downloaded and installed by creating and activating a virtual environment, downloading our repository (`git clone git@github.com:CS107-gharvar4d/cs107-FinalProject.git`), and navigating into the repo folder with `cd cs107-FinalProject`.
-* Then, install the requirements with `pip install -r requirements.txt`, and install the `ADG4` package with `pip install --editable ./code` (code is the name of the directory where it lives).
 * Now you can use the command `import ADG4.ad as ad` and you are ready to use our package!
+* Specific step by step instructions for how developers can download and install our package to view and edit the code are provided above in the How to Use section.

 Sofware Packaging:
 * We use SetupTools (setup.py) to package our software.
 That way it can handle downloading dependencies and setup processes.

 Other Considerations:
-* As noted in the project instructions we will also include a broader impact statement for our library.
-This will consider the accessibility of our software library to different groups of people and ensure that it is accessible and usable to a wide and representative population.
+* As noted more thoroughly in our broader impact statement below, we want to be considerate of diverse groups.
+As such, we include documentation in both English and Spanish to make our software accessible to a wide breadth of developers.

 <a name="implementation"/>